 .
-Notices and all other communications provided for in this Agreement shall be in writing and shall be delivered personally or sent by registered or certified mail, return receipt requested, postage prepaid, or sent by electronic mail or prepaid overnight courier to the

-Parties at the addresses set forth below (or such other address as shall be specified by the Parties by like notice pursuant to this Section 11.1):
+Notices and all other communications provided for in this Agreement shall be in writing and shall be delivered personally or sent by registered or certified mail, return receipt requested, postage prepaid, or sent by electronic mail or prepaid overnight courier to the Parties at the addresses set forth below (or such other address as shall be specified by the Parties by like notice pursuant to this Section 11.2):

-To the Company: Duluth Holdings, Inc. 201 E. Front Street Mt.
-Horeb, WI 53572 Attention: David S. Homolka Email: dhomolka@duluthtrading.com With a copy to: Godfrey & Kahn, S.C.
-833 E. Michigan St., Suite 1800 Milwaukee, WI 53202 Attention: John A. Dickens Fax: 1-414-273-5198 Email: jadicken@gklaw.com To Executive: Samue l Sato [personal address omitted] Email: [personal email omitted]
+To the Company: Duluth Holdings Inc.

+201 E. Front Street

+Mt.
+Horeb, WI 53572

+Attention: David S. Homolka

+Email:

+With a copy to: Godfrey & Kahn, S.C.

+10 833 E. Michigan St., Suite 1800

+Milwaukee, WI 53202

+Attention: John A. Dickens

+Fax: 1-414-273-5198

+Email: jadicken@gklaw.com

+To Executive: Stephen L. Schlecht

+1 Email:

+11